top of page

 Four Years Living With CIDP

 After four years of incremental improvement and at last, reducing nerve discomfort.
 Improvement also shown around the torso.
 In my own mind, a relapse and a wheelchair scenario was not expected again.
-I experienced throughout this time the ever present, unpleasant feelings of large rounded stones/balls under both feet.
+I experienced throughout this time the ever present, unpleasant feelings of large, rounded stones/balls under both feet.
 Symptoms associated with CIDP neuropathy.

 CIDP impacts nerve myelin, nerve axons and causes inflammation of nerve roots.
 If nerves are too damaged, limited or no long term healing is possible for the unfortunate.
 Medical papers cite nerve regeneration is 1mm per day or about one inch per month with no active disease.